Anomalous Hall effect in ultraclean electronic channels: Mechanisms of the anomalous Hall effect

 Similarly to the case of side-jump accumulation the logarithmic factor accounts for the grazing electrons and, as before, we took into account the leading in the $w/l \ll 1$ contribution with a big factor $\ln(\ell/w) \gg 1$.
 In the hydrodynamic transport regime we use the spin distribution function either in the form of Eq.~\eqref{Sz:hydro:B<<T} [weak fields, Eq.~\eqref{lowBee}] or Eq.~\eqref{Sz:hydro:B>>T} [moderate fields, Eq.~\eqref{modBee}] to obtain

-It is worth mentionning that in the presence of magnetic field the $\mathbf B$-linear contributions to the electron-impurity or electron-phonon scattering matrix elements appear in the form of $\propto [\mathbf p \times \mathbf p'] \mathbf B$, cf. Refs.~\cite{PhysRevB.77.085328,Kibis:1999aa} where $\mathbf k$-linear $\mathbf B$ were discussed.
-These contributions unrelated to the spin polarization contain a smallness $\sim \hbar\omega_c/E_g$, we disregard such contributions.
+It is worth mentioning that in the presence of magnetic field the $\mathbf B$-linear contributions to the electron-impurity or electron-phonon scattering matrix elements appear in the form of $\propto [\mathbf p \times \mathbf p'] \cdot \mathbf B$, cf. Refs.~\cite{PhysRevB.77.085328,Kibis:1999aa} where $\mathbf k \mathbf B$-linear terms were discussed.
+These contributions unrelated to the spin polarization contain a smallness $\sim \hbar\omega_c/E_g$, and we disregard such contributions.